damien-carcel/docker-training/README.md

-# docker-prez

-How to use docker for Akeneo development
+# How to use Docker and Docker Compose for PHP development

 ## How to use the presentation